 Late ovulation affects fertility and conception in the following ways:

 - You have a difficult time anticipating your menstrual cycles.
-This creates a challenge when you want to know the exact time period when you can get pregnant.
+This creates a challenge when you want to know the days you’d ovulate.

 What Are the Possible Consequences of Delayed Ovulation?

 Some of the possible consequences of delayed ovulation include:

 - A heightened sex drive and increase in breast sensitivity.